Adjacent-view Transformers for Supervised Surround-view Depth Estimation: Experiments

-We conduct experiments on both the nuScenes datasets \cite{caesar2020nuscenes} and Dense Depth for Automated Driving (DDAD) \cite{3Dpacknet}.

 \textbf{NuScenes \cite{caesar2020nuscenes}}.
-The nuScenes benchmark is an up-to-date dataset for 3D object detection, as well as semantic segmentation, which is captured in both Boston and Singapore by using a capture system with six cameras, one LiDAR, and five radars.
+The nuScenes benchmark is an up-to-date dataset for 3D object detection, as well as semantic segmentation.
 It collects 1000 scenes which are divided into 700/150/150 scenes for training/validation/testing.
 The ground truth depths are generated by processing the LiDAR point cloud.
-However, conducting supervised depth on the nuScenes dataset is difficult because of the sparse point cloud and relatively small overlap across cameras.
-Thus, it has not been applied as the benchmark for supervised surround-view depth evaluation so far.
-We introduce a simple baseline, which is robust enough to achieve state-of-the-art performance on this dataset by a large margin, compared with previous methods.
 During the training and evaluation procedure, we consider the max distance $D_{max}$ as 80m.

 \textbf{DDAD \cite{3Dpacknet}}.
 The DDAD dataset is a large-scale dataset for long-range (up to 250m) and dense depth estimation in challenging conditions.
-The dataset is collected by six cameras and a high-resolution Luminar-H2, which is used to generate dense ground-truth depth maps.
 There are 12,650 training samples (75,900 images) and 3,950 validation samples (15,800 images) in this dataset.
-Compared to other related methods, \net{} can first establish a baseline for surround-view depth estimation.
 During the training and evaluation procedure, we consider the max distance $D_{max}$ as 200m.